The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.2

 As a maker, Smart doesn’t have the best of records, sitting mid-table in Warranty Direct’s Reliability Index.
 However, previous generations of the ForTwo have a much better score, with a better-than-average rating for reliability.
 This is borne out by owner reviews on our website, where previous versions of the car score almost universally full marks for reliability.
 So, while it’s too early to comment with any certainty on this model (which was co-developed with Renault), the omens are good.

-The Smart ForTwo has always been big on safety – to such a degree that the company has made a design feature of the tridion safety cell by painting it a separate colour – and this version continues in that vein, with the standard kit including five airbags (a driver’s kneebag, plus driver and passenger head and thorax bags), ABS, ESP and cross-wind assist.
+The Smart ForTwo has always been big on safety – to such a degree that the company has made a design feature of the tridion safety cell by painting it a separate colour – and this version continues in that vein, with the standard kit including five airbags (a driver’s kneebag, plus driver and passenger head and thorax bags), anti-lock brakes, stability control and cross-wind assist.
 Optional extras also include lane-keeping assist – which beeps at you if the car detects you drifting out of your lane – and forward collision warning sensors.